 W&L celebrates Hispanic Heritage Month with a host of educational and social events that highlight the cultures and achievements of Hispanic peoples across the globe.
 From movies in the Stackhouse Theater to dance performances and other events, Washington and Lee provides students with the opportunity to celebrate the Hispanic culture.

 Washington and Lee University hosts its annual Parents & Family Weekend each fall, honoring the families of W&L students.
 The weekend combines informational and recreational activities, giving parents the opportunity to meet with members of the faculty, review campus life, and participate in social events.

-As a part of W&L's celebration of African American History Month, the university invites a prominent African American to campus to lecture.
+As a part of W&L's celebration of African American History Month, student organizations in collaboration with Office of Diversity and Inclusion offer panel discussions, African American movies and documentaries, and the university invites a distinguished African American speaker to campus to lecture.

 During Women's History Month, Washington and Lee seeks not only to recognize the history and achievements of women, it also seeks to honor the women on the campus at all levels.
 In addition to lectures and panel discussions, Knowledge Empowering Women Leaders (KEWL) implemented Love Your Body Week and a Female is Beautiful campaign as well as posted celebration women bios of the women of KEWL online.